PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 19:04:35
+Last updated: 2024-04-07 19:05:48
-Random Quote: Whenever I feel good I think it will last forever.
-But it's not like that. - Rue Bennett
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar